The Soul Speaks (from Hymn on the Fate of the Soul)

 This sense of light is more than a brightness one might experience on a sunny afternoon.
 This light is perceived as being a living radiance that permeates everything, everywhere, always.
 This light is immediately understood to be the true source of all things, the foundation on which the physicality of the material world is built.
 In other words, it is the light of manifestation and self-awareness.
 It is through this light that we are "brought forth from Nothing," from the great, still womb of unmanifest potential, into manifest being and self-consciousness.

 That final sentence -- "He made me descend the steps leading down from / the Pool of Shelah to the garden of the King." -- What does that mean?
-This can be understood as the passage from heaven ("the Pool of Shelah") to earth ("the garden of the King").
+This can be understood as the passage from heaven ("the Pool of Shelah", the great, blissful "Nothing" of the first verse) to earth ("the garden of the King").
 Once again, the journey of the soul's coming into being.

 For some, this notion can feel like one of separation.
 The soul has left the heavenly and become engaged with the physical.
-But this vision can offer us more than that.
+But the Kabbalistic vision offers us more than that.
 By directly witnessing our shining Origin, we begin to the see the soul as a bridgeway.
-The individual becomes a channel through which the light and hidden waters pour out into the manifest world.
+By knowing the "steps" and the "spheres" of the Tree of Life, by reconnecting with one's original state, the individual becomes a channel through which the light and hidden waters pour out into the manifest world.
 In this way we each can become a humble but conscious participant in the ongoing divine act of creation and harmonizing of the realms.
+Through us, heaven appears on earth.